iftekharx/sms_material_react/README.md

-# Simple Student management system (Edit feature left to implement)
+# Simple Student management system

 # Using list, does not use json server yet to fetch.

+# Edit feature added

 # Using material UI and react.